quqiOnfree/BlossomLib/README.md

 `logging`: [LoggingConfig](#loggingconfig) - settings to do with BlossomMods logging
 `baseTeleportation`: [TeleportationConfig](#teleportationconfig) - default teleportation settings
 `colors`: [Colors](#colors) - text colors
+`dimNameOverrides`: Map<String, String> - a map of dimension name overrides, for example set to `{ "minecraft:the_nether": "The Underworld" }` to display The Nether as The Underworld

 ### LoggingConfig